UN-OCHA/unocha-site/html/themes/custom/common_design_subtheme/components/uno-card/README.md

 UNOCHA Card
 ===========

-This component provides styling for cd-card overrides
+This component provides styling for cd-card overrides.